theo-armour/agenda/2-peeps/myra-krieger/2025-03-02-krieger-questions.md

 ### Vocations?

+* Helping to change the world
+* Giving parties

 ### Hobbies?

-* Conserving nature.Conserving nature.
+* Observing nature.
+Conserving nature.
 And smelling the roses
 * Flying drones
 * Photography
 * Using AI to create videos for the art gallery